NosiphoHlongwane/NosiphoHlongwane/README.md

 ## Education

-- Bachelor of Arts with Honours | 2016 | Universiti of the Witwatersrand
+- Bachelor of Arts with Honours | 2016 | University of the Witwatersrand
 - Bachelor or Arts | 2013 - 2015 | University of the Witwatersrand
 - Diploma in Journalism | 2010-2011 | Rosebank College